knightjoel/DeepLens-workshops/lab-extending-the-project.md

-# Hands-on Lab 3: Build a project to detect faces and send the cropped faces to an S3 bucket
+# Hands-on Lab: Build a project to detect faces and send the cropped faces to an S3 bucket

 #### IAM Roles: